KKKZOZ/oreo/examples/basic-usage/readme.md

 The example uses the following components:

-- **Time Oracle**: Provides global timestamps for transaction ordering
+- **Time Oracles**: Provides global timestamps for transaction ordering
 - **Executors**: Handle transaction execution and coordination
 - **Client Application**: Your application that performs transactions
 - **Datastores**: Redis and MongoDB instances
+- **HAProxy**: Load balancer for distributing requests to Time Oracles

 ## Setup Instructions